 Estimating the future cost of college—and how much you should plan to save for your child’s education—is dependent on the key factors outlined below.

 How much will your child’s college cost?

-Our 2K rule of thumb (which multiples your child's age by $2,000) assumes the student is attending a public 4-year college using the College Board estimate: $21,370 per year for 4 years, though the college savings calculator allows you to create a customized estimate if your costs are different.
+Our 2K rule (which multiplies your child's age by $2,000) assumes the student is attending a public 4-year college using the College Board estimate: $22,180 per year for 4 years, though the college savings calculator allows you to create a customized estimate if your costs are different.

 How much of the bill do parents plan to pay?

-Findings from Fidelity Investments' 2018 College Savings Indicator Study5 also reveal that although many parents are saving earlier, it's still not enough: More parents are starting to save before their child reaches the age of 2—37%, up from 21% in 2016—but are on track to meet just 28% of their college funding goals.
-The good news: This important college savings indicator is up from 24% in 2016.
+Findings from Fidelity Investments' 2020 College Savings Indicator Study5 also reveal that although many parents plan to pay the total cost of college and are increasingly on track, they need to start saving earlier: Fewer parents are starting to save before their child reaches the age of 2—33%, down from 37% in 2018—but are on track to meet 33% of their college funding goals.
+The good news: This important college savings indicator is up from 28% in 2018.

 “We’ve seen the percentage of costs parents intend to cover grow over the past several years, even as college costs continue to climb.
-Parents want to help minimize the burden of potential student loans,” explains Melissa Ridolfi, vice president, Retirement and College Leadership at Fidelity Investments.
+Parents want to help minimize the burden of potential student loans,” explains Rita Assaf, vice president, Retirement and College Leadership at Fidelity Investments.
 “Despite these good intentions, fewer families today can realistically reach these lofty savings goals.”